This information applies to England and Wales.

 “I need help to understand what is being said.
 Without an advocate I could get confused and will be unable to say what support I need.
 An advocate will allow me to access the assessment and get the support I am entitled to.”

-If they refuse again, you could either:
+If they refuse again, you could:

 If these things do not help, make a formal complaint.